 Illegal wildlife trade in Latin America and the Caribbean

-The International Conference Illegal wildlife trade in Latin America and the Caribbean: Impacts on local communities and opportunities for legal and sustainable use was held on September 30 and October 1, 2019, at the Universidad Nacional Agraria La Molina.
+The International Conference Illegal wildlife trade in Latin America and the Caribbean: Impacts on local communities and opportunities for legal and sustainable use was held on September 30 to October 2, 2019, at the Universidad Nacional Agraria La Molina.

-There was over 30 presentations by experts from indigenous, peasant and local communities, as well as from scientific experts with the aim of supporting community voices to raise awareness about the impacts of illegal wildlife trade in local communities that conduct wildlife management.
-The presentations were largely focused on sustainable use for subsistence or legal wildlife trade.
+There were over 30 presentations by experts from indigenous, peasant and local communities, as well as from scientific experts with the aim of supporting community voices to raise awareness about the impacts of illegal wildlife trade in local communities that conduct wildlife management.
+The presentations were focused on successful examples of community-led approaches to tackle poaching, including sustainable use and legal wildlife trade.